October is World Dyslexia Awareness Month

 The International Dyslexia Association has chosen October as Dyslexia Awareness Month.
 The IDA works with partners around the world to help individuals with “dyslexia and other related reading differences so that they may have richer, more robust lives and access to the tools and resources they need.”

 The British Dyslexia Association marks Dyslexia Awareness Week at the beginning of October each year.
-Canada is focusing on its “Mark it Read” campaign for dyslexia awareness in 2022, where every year across the country, buildings are lit up in red, and people in schools and workplaces wear red to celebrate and highlight those with dyslexia and the challenges they continue to face.
+Canada is focusing on its “Mark it Read” campaign for dyslexia awareness, where every year across the country, buildings are lit up in red, and people in schools and workplaces wear red to celebrate and highlight those with dyslexia and the challenges they continue to face.

 What you can do to spread dyslexia awareness in your community